Fresh Stone Crab? How to Tell & Why It's Important

 - Florida regulates stone crab fishing practices, limiting the season from October to May.

 How Can You Tell If Your Stone Crabs Are Fresh or Frozen?
+How do you tell if your Crab is Good or Bad?

 Fresh stone crabs taste much better than their frozen counterparts, which means it is easier for fisheries to sell fresh products.
 Restaurants expect new claws when they purchase stone crabs for their dining rooms.
 Sometimes, fishers will try to pass off frozen crabs as fresh to move their product.